sten-dev/incede-ai/src/pages/resources/zx-ventures.md

 title: ZX Ventures
 technology:
   - watsonx
+  - watsonx.orchestrate
 industry:
-  - transportation
+  - finance
 subTitle: Innovation on tap - serving up a winning candidate experience
 image: /img/1a27015d0107b64f6eeba84991a09cd5_320x320.webp
 ---
-ZX Ventures used the IBM Watson Candidate Assistant solution to engage job seekers in personalized discussions and enable them to learn about the company’s unique culture and career opportunities.
-They integrated the Watson-powered chatbot with video content to deliver a more engaging and innovative candidate experience.
+ZX Ventures used the IBM watsonx.orchestrate solution to engage job seekers in personalized discussions and enable them to learn about the company’s unique culture and career opportunities.
+They integrated the Watson-powered Agent with video content to deliver a more engaging and innovative candidate experience.

 *“We needed to communicate our culture and authentically tell our story to more people.
-The Watson solution was a mechanism designed to deliver that.” - Kristina Deighan, Global Manager of Talent Attraction, ZX Ventures*
+The watsonx solution was a mechanism designed to deliver that.” - Kristina Deighan, Global Manager of Talent Attraction, ZX Ventures.*

 **Business challenge**